 🏫 Public schools are going to be open again - the general assumption is that children are more resistant to coronavirus, pupils don't need to be hospitalized as often as adults.
 Their illness usually takes a milder course too - only 1% of COVID-19 patients in Italy were children, and only 11% of them required medical assistance.

-However, children can spread the virus as efficiently as grown-ups.
+However,.
 It may pose a significant risk to those living in the same household, especially those that are older and more vulnerable to the disease.

-The risk is even higher if the schools have not prepared social distancing measures, the facilities lack essential hygiene equipment (such as a sufficient number of sinks, soap, hand sanitizer, etc), and perople are too close together to social distance.
+The risk is even higher if the schools have not prepared social distancing measures, the facilities lack essential hygiene equipment (such as a sufficient number of sinks, soap, hand sanitizer, etc), and people are too close together to social distance.

 How did we build our event planning calculator?